What are patch tests and why are they so important?

 The purpose of a consultation form is to fully explain the risks of the treatment to your customer.
 It can be useful to create a consultation form to ensure customers understand what they're agreeing too, and by getting them to sign, you get confirmation that they're happy with the risks involved.

 A consultation form should never be used in place of a patch test and will not limit your liability if you accidentally cause injury to a client.
-You still need to complete a patch test in order to qualify for insurance.
+You still need to complete a patch test on certain products in order to qualify for insurance.

 However, the consultation form can act as a written record of the patch test and can also be used to record any previous allergic reactions experienced by the client, as well as any health problems and medication they may be taking.